Mushkat Memorial Essay Prize

 The Mushkat Memorial Essay Prize was established by Mr. William Mushkat in 1942 to foster academic excellence and scholarly research into the meaning and principles that define “tolerance.”
 Researchers are encouraged to examine topics that promote amity and good relations among people and or nations of the world.
 Papers can be of any subject of national or international importance, but your research must demonstrate how tolerance and goodwill among people and nations are inextricably linked.

 The Mushkat Memorial Essay Prize is open to all registered full-time (minimum three courses) Dalhousie University Faculty of Arts and Social Sciences students regardless of your year of study (both graduate and undergraduate students are eligible).
 Recipient will be registered with their primary degree in FASS.
 Students enrolled in any major discipline, for example Languages, Social Sciences, Humanities and Performing Arts or any interdisciplinary program, for example, Canadian Studies, European Studies, Gender and Women Studies and IDS are encouraged to apply.
 The recipient will preferably have a broad general education and interdisciplinary interests appropriate to the research topic chosen.
-All papers are to be submitted in both electronic form and hard copy following the standards of the APA style guide in 12 point font, double spaced, and must be between 4,000 and 5,000 words in length.
+All papers are to be submitted in electronic form (please send as a Word document) following the standards of the APA style guide in 12 point font, double spaced, and must be between 4,000 and 5,000 words in length.

 Application and deadline

 The Selection committee is composed of the Dean of the Faculty of Arts and Social Sciences (or designate), and two additional members of the Dalhousie University faculty or support staff.

 The Office of the Dean will notify all award winners by late-March.
-Winners' names, their essays and a video recording of their presentation will be posted online to the Faculty of Arts and Social Sciences website.
+Winners' names, their essays and a video recording of their presentation will be posted online to the Faculty of Arts and Social Sciences Essay Competition webpage.